 4. Upgrading your skills: Course Fee Relief

-Not only are you now better prepared for an uncertain economy, you would also qualify for tax reliefs of up to $5,500.
+Went for upskilling in 2020?
+Good for you — you would qualify for tax reliefs of up to $5,500.

 The Course Fees Relief is for you if you took a course relevant to your current employment.
 You can claim the amount you spent on course and exam fees (up to $5,500) and have it deducted from your chargeable income.